jonathansillito/open-source-project-course/README.md

 4. **Applying:** Students will independently apply what is learned in an open source project to deepen their understanding of the topic and of course to contribute to the project.

-5. **Reflecting:** At the end of the week students will submit a reflection on the topic based on some assigned questions.
+5. **Reflecting:** On a somewhat flexible schedule, students will submit a reflection on the topic based on some assigned questions.
 There is no "right answer" here, but reflections will be graded on the depth of insights and understanding displayed.

-Throughout the course we will use project X as a running example.
-Together we will discuss topics, practice skills, and explore tooling often in the context of project X. Independently students will apply the same ideas on an open source project of your choice.
+Throughout the course we will use the Ruby Programming Language project as a running example.
+Together we will discuss topics, practice skills, and explore tooling often in the context of the Ruby project.
+Independently students will apply the same ideas on an open source project of their choice.

-**TODO:** What should X be?
-Kan?
-Home Assistant?

 ## Open source project work schedule